bootstrapM/erdos-may-2024-imputing-data/README.md

 | Skewness    | -0.257    |
 | Excess Kurtosis | 1.82|

-The ECDF is shown in the plot below (along with the ECDF of the Normal Distribution with mean and standard deviation given in the table above)
+The ECDF is shown in the plot below (along with the ECDF of the Normal Distribution for which we used the mean and standard deviation given in the table above)

 ![alt text](https://github.com/bootstrapM/erdos-may-2024-imputing-data/blob/main/HimanshuNotebooks/ECDF.png)